 My family and I just came back from visiting the Grand Canyon.
 It was one of the best trips we’ve ever taken, and if you have a chance – GO!
 While we were there I picked up a fun little cookbook called The Grand Canyon Cook Book, Southwestern recipes from Arizona’s natural wonder by Bruce and Bobbie Fisher.
 It features recipes from park rangers, hikers and Grand Canyon chefs.
 (Yes, there’s fantastic eating to be had at the Grand Canyon, especially at the El Tovar dining room.
-Check out their dinner menu!)
+You should check out their menus!)

 Piñon nuts versus pine nuts